Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 For hopefully obvious reasons, this is quite similar to improving general accuracy.

-Since you can't adjust judgement timings in Arcaea, the usual method of playing with tighter judgements doesn't work here.
+Since you can\'t adjust judgement timings in Arcaea, the usual method of playing with tighter judgements doesn\'t work here.

 ### Stamina 2.0